 If you’re not signed up for this newsletter, then welcome!
 I’m glad you found your way here!
 But like sign up, will ya?
 There’s a cute little button for you to do so.

 And if you like this writing, consider donating to my Patreon.
 Any size pledge helps!

 Collective action is more important than ever.

 To say that this week has been wild is an understatement.
-There have been victories to celebrate, like Tartine workers winning their union vote (albeit there is some dispute over a few votes from “ringers” who other employees said they’d never seen in the cafe).
+There have been victories to celebrate, like Tartine workers winning their union vote.
 Despite the fact that owners of the bakery made anti-union merch, the Tartine union win was an amazing victory for the power of collective action.

 As I type this, Illinois, Ohio, California have announced sweeping measures to shut down restaurants, bars, and coffee shops.
 In the next few days, this will likely happen in other states, which leaves a huge question on the table: what will happen to service workers?

-There are hundreds of jobs that can’t be done remotely or depend on patronage—they depend on folks physically coming into a space to take a physical product or receive a service.
-However, with the uncertainty that a yet-to-be-full-realized potential pandemic poses, we have to start considering creative ways to band together to keep our industry alive.
+There are hundreds of jobs that can’t be done remotely or depend on patronage—they depend on folks physically coming into a space to receive a product or service.
+However, with the uncertainty that a yet-to-be-fully-realized pandemic poses, we have to start considering creative ways to band together to keep our industry alive.

 Collective action is more important than ever.

 Restaurants, bars, and coffee shops are going to close.
 We already know this.
 So what can we do to support workers and businesses?
 Here are a few suggestions: